datacamp-content/courses-introduction-to-shell/chapter1.md

 (which stands for "print working directory").
 This tells you the absolute path of the directory where the shell will run commands and look for files unless and until you tell it to do so elsewhere.
+You can also use the command `whoami` to find out who the computer thinks you are.

 <hr>
 Run `pwd` in the shell window to the right.